kkfyuen/SDSS/README.md

-# Data retrieved from SDSS
+Data was retrieved from SDSS
+More code files will be uploaded.